Salesforce DevOps & CI/CD Interview Questions — SFX Support

 sf apex run test -l RunLocalTests -o myProductionOrg

 - Description: A Java-based command-line utility that uses Apache Ant to retrieve and deploy Salesforce metadata.
-It was a popular tool for programmatic deployments before SFDX.
+It was popular for programmatic deployments before SFDX.

 - Pros: